phan-t/cas-socialabs/_posts/2019-05-23-module2-version-control-system.md

 7. If you need to add tags to support a tagging strategy, enter capability tags.
 8. Click Add.

+#### Confirm you can sync to your repo
+1. Navigagte back to "Blueprints" in Cloud Assembly
+2. Click "Sync Repos"
+3. Your basic iaas blueprint should appear in the list

+### Challenge Secion
+- Change your bluprint to version 1.1 and ensure that it will deploy to azure

 ### Documentation Links